 - Go to HTVM's website to explore all the syntax customizability and create your own language.

 This isn’t just some hobby project.
-HTVM Version 2 took over three months just for the parser.
+HTVM Version 2 took many months just for the parser.
 And that was with prior experience from HTVM Version 1 and all the work put into previous languages like HT++, HTH, and HTpy.
 Every single language had to be carefully mapped out—loops, if-statements, try/catch blocks, functions, variables, types—every detail had to be considered, tested, and tweaked.

 And here’s the thing: HTVM doesn’t just output to one language at a time—it can compile to multiple languages simultaneously.
 That means you can write a single HTVM file and have it generate both JavaScript and Python code at the same time.
 That alone is something almost no other tool in the world can do.